yegor256/blog/_posts/2023/dec/2023-12-26-defend-me-against-chatgpt.md

 is messy, the logic of the discussion is weak, and so on.
 Lazy and/or stupid students reveal themselves in the first round of paper review.
 I can quickly understand who I'm dealing with and stop paying attention to them.
-The students who are smart and enthusiastic win, because they get my entire attention.
-The unmotivated ones lose, but who cares.
+The students who are smart and enthusiastic _win_, because they get my entire attention.
+The unmotivated ones _lose_, ... but who cares.

 {% quote Now, it takes much more time for me to understand who is who. %}